alekcac/alekcac.github.io/js_api.markdown

 ## [](#header-2)Model Exported

 You can use the `model_exported` event to receive the link to the exported avatar once the user has completed the export process.
 Also, this event returns the avatar's code and gender.
-The "avatar code" can't be used to reopen the avatar for further modifications.
+The "avatar code" can be used to reopen the avatar for further modifications.

 ![](assets/img/export.png)